DROP

 For anyone worried that this film might be too tense for them to enjoy I can reassure them that they'll be fine.

 Admittedly the setup does sound promising.
-Violet is on a first date in a swanky restaurant who gets orders on her phone from someone who is threatening to kill her child (and baby-sitter sister) if she doesn't follow those orders to the letter.
+Violet is on a first date in a swanky restaurant when she starts getting orders on her phone from someone who is threatening to kill her child (and baby-sitter sister) if she doesn't follow those orders to the letter.

 It's done stylishly to begin with and I was certainly intrigued as to where it was heading, and how Violet would manage to follow some of the more demanding orders.
 And of course I was wondering whether her date Henry was in fact not all he seemed.